Summary:

 1. Comprehensive Patient Assessments

-Addiction nurses conduct detailed assessments to determine the severity of a patient's addiction and any co-occurring mental or physical health issues.
-This comprehensive evaluation is crucial for crafting a personalized treatment plan that addresses all aspects of the individual's health.
+Addiction nurses carefully assess patients, identifying the addiction’s severity while also evaluating any co-occurring mental or physical health conditions.
+This comprehensive evaluation is crucial for crafting a personalized treatment plan that addresses all aspects of the individual’s health.

 2. Creation of Personalized Treatment Plans